OSC/bc_osc_galaxy/README.md

 ## Developer Notes

+See the inline comments on PR https://github.com/OSC/bc_osc_galaxy/pull/7 for more information.
+The main PR topic description was copied below.

 ### Overview
 Galaxy interface app runs on Owens.
 The users can install, manage and run tools and workflows.